 Click the Save button to save the annotation track on the sequence.

-Open the Annotations tab.
+To view the scores in a tabular format, open the Annotations tab.
 To show only the CRISPR annotations in the annotations table, click Type and select CRISPR.
-Click Columns and tick Specificity score and #Off-target sites (these may already be selected).
+Click Columns and tick #Off-target sites, Doench (2016) Specificity Score and Zhang (2013) Specificity score (these may already be selected).
 These columns should now be visible in the annotations table.

 Clicking the name of a column in the annotations table will sort the rows of the table by the values in that column.
 A small triangle will appear next to the column name indicating whether the rows have been sorted from smallest to largest value or vice versa.
 Clicking the column name again will reverse the direction the rows are sorted.
 Sort the rows of the annotations table by lowest to highest Specificity Score.